the-events-calendar/event-tickets/readme.txt

 = Translations =

-We don’t have any translations for this plugin yet, but you can help us!
+We donâ€™t have any translations for this plugin yet, but you can help us!
 You can contribute at http://translations.theeventscalendar.com

 == Add-Ons ==